jgillick/genesis-forge/examples/rough_terrain/README.md

 # Go2 - Rough Terrain

+**NOTE:** This training program doesn't work yet, and seems to be blocked by [this issue](https://github.com/Genesis-Embodied-AI/Genesis/issues/1727).

-Adds a generated rough terrain and uses a combination of the terrain and entity managers to randomly place the robot at a different place on the terrain on each reset.
+Teaches the Go2 robot to walk on rough terrain.
+This environment uses a combination of the TerrainManager and EntityManager to place each robot randomly at a different place of terrain at each reset.

 ```python
 def __init__(self):